Last fact-checked: 20 February 2020

 The largest airport in the Rio Grande Valley is Valley International Airport, about half an hour away from Brownsville.
 There is also South Padre in Brownsville which receives flights from Houston and Dallas Fort Worth in the US, and several airports around Matamoras that receive flights from Mexico City.

-It’s easy to book an appointment for a quality-checked dentist in Matamoras with Dental Departures – book online; call our toll-free phone number; use our online chat facility or send us an email.
+It’s easy to book an appointment for a quality-checked dentist in Matamoras with Dental Departures–you can book your appointment online any time of the day or night, at no charge to you.
+Or call our toll-free phone number; use our online chat facility or send us an email.
 For affordable dental with well-qualified dentists make sure you choose a reliable dentist at the guaranteed best prices by choosing your dentist with us.